xiaoyeziji/ide/intl.en-US/User Guide/Data development/Scheduling Configuration/Parameter configuration.md

 For example, In the code of the ODPS SQL node, pt=$\{datetime\}.
 In the parameter configuration of the node, datetime=$bizdate.
 Today is July 22, 2017.
 When the node is executed today, $bizdate is replaced by pt=20170721.

 For example, In the code of the ODPS SQL node, pt=$\{datetime\}.
 In the parameter configuration of the node, datetime=$gmtdate.
 Today is July 22, 2017.
 When the node is executed today, $gmtdate is replaced by pt=20170722.

-For example, In the code of the ODPS SQL node, pt=$\{datetime\}.
-In the parameter configuration of the node, datetime=$bizdate.
-Today is July 1, 2017.
-When the node is executed today, $bizdate is replaced by pt=20130630.

-For example, In the code of the ODPS SQL node, pt=$\{datetime\}.
-In the parameter configuration of the node, datetime=$gmtdate.
-Today is July 1, 2017.
-When the node is executed today, $gmtdate is replaced by pt=20170701.

 $cyctime: scheduled time of the task.
 If no scheduled time is configured for a daily task, cyctime is 00:00 of the current day.
 The time is accurate to hour, minute, and second, and is generally used for a hour-level or minute-level scheduling task.
 Example: cyctime=$cyctime.